Do not use supplements for cancer prevention

 - Women of childbearing age and new mothers

 - Children under the age of five

 - People with darker skin and those who are not exposed to much sun such as housebound people or those who cover their skin

-- People with bowel diseases, those who are being treated for cancer or who have survived cancer may not be able to absorb enough nutrients from their diet or to eat a normal diet, so may also benefit
+- People with bowel diseases or those who are being treated for or have survived cancer may not be able to absorb enough nutrients from their diet or to eat a normal diet, so they may also benefit

 In such cases, a doctor, dietitian or specialist nurse will be able to provide advice.